Peter Harrison, MA, (D.O.B. 1958), Chief Executive Officer

 Nick McCooke has worked in the biotech industry for over 30 years and is now an independent consultant providing operational, strategic and commercial advice and hands-on support to biotech companies.
 He has led several successful companies.
 He was the founding CEO of Solexa, the Cambridge University spin-out where he built the team that invented and developed Next Generation DNA Sequencing, leading to the recently announced $1000 human genome scan.
 More recently he was CEO of Belgian company Pronota, which is translating novel protein biomarkers into diagnostics, and where he gained much knowledge and expertise in the diagnostic development and market access process.
 He has an MBA from the London Business School.

-Treena Turner, FCA, Finance Director
+Treena Turner, FCA, Non-Executive Director

 Treena is a qualified Chartered Accountant.
 She has a wide range of experience of dealing with companies of all sizes and from varied business sectors.
 Covering a range of financial activities including accounts preparation and auditor liaison, Treena has worked closely with Bioventix since its incorporation in 2003.